hlandau/ncdocs/domain-names.md

     - A value directly complying with the WHOIS Entity Schema.
 This can be used where one entity takes on all three roles.

+#### Experimental DNS-Compatible Item Types

+Implementations are not required to implement these types.
+These formats are specified here to provide a suggested format in case anyone wishes to implement types for the corresponding DNS resource record types, not necessarily as an advocation of their use.

+  - "ptr": Used to identify zero or more name pointer records.
+This item shall map to zero or more DNS resource records of type "PTR", as defined in RFC 2915, and is semantically equivalent to that set of resource records.

+    The value for this item shall be of one of the the following forms:

+    - An array of zero or more items.
+Each such item shall be a string representing a PTR record and containing a valid domain name, which constitutes the value of that record.

+    - A string.
+Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what as encountered, as per the above form.

+    The conventional use of PTR records is in reverse DNS, which is not applicable to Namecoin.
+However, PTR records may be used for other purposes.

+  - "naptr": Used to identify zero or more naming authority pointer records.
+    This item shall map to zero or more DNS resource records of type "NAPTR", as defined in RFC 2915, and is semantically equivalent to that set of resource records.

+    The value for this item shall be of the following form:

+    - An array of zero or more items.
+Each such item shall represent a NAPTR record, and shall be of the following form:

+      - An array of at least six items.

+        The first item shall be a non-negative integer expressible in 16 bits expressing the Order of the NAPTR record.

+        The second item shall be a non-negative integer expressible in 16 bits expressing the Preference of the NAPTR record.

+        The third item shall be a string the UTF-8 representation of which shall not exceed 255 bytes, expressing the Flags field of the NAPTR record.

+        The fourth item shall be a string the UTF-8 representation of which shall not exceed 255 bytes, expressing the Service field of the NAPTR record.

+        The fifth item shall be a string the UTF-8 representation of which shall not exceed 255 bytes, expressing the Regexp field of the NAPTR record.

+        The sixth item shall be a string containing a valid domain name, expressing the Replacement field of the NAPTR record.

+        Any additional items in the array beyond the first six shall be ignored.

+    EXPERIMENTAL.
+No custom merge rule is currently specified for this item type, but one is probably necessary for proper use.

+  - "a6": Used to identify zero or more IPv6 Anchor records.
+This item shall map to zero or more DNS resource records of type "A6", as defined in RFC 2874, and is semantically equivalent to that set of resource records.

+    The value for this item shall be of the following form:

+    - An array of zero or more items.
+Each such item shall represent an A6 record, and shall be of the following form:

+      - An array of at least two items.

+        The first item shall be an integer in the range 0 <= x <= 128 expressing the Prefix Length of the A6 record.

+        The second item shall be a string representing an IPv6 address expressing the Address Suffix of the A6 record.
+If the Prefix Length is 128, this may be specified as `null`.

+        If the Prefix Length is not zero, there shall be a third item which shall be a string containing a valid domain name expressing the Prefix Name of the A6 record.
+If the Prefix Length is zero, this field shall be absent or shall be specified as `null`.

+        Any additional items in the array shall be ignored.

+    HISTORIC.
+The A6 record is no longer recommended for use.

+  - "sshfp": Used to identify zero or more SSH server key fingerprints.
+This item shall map to zero or more DNS resource records of type "SSHFP", as defined in RFC 4255, and is semantically equivalent to that set of resource records.

+    The value for this item shall be of the following form:

+    - An array of zero or more items.
+Each such item shall represent a SSHFP record, and shall be of the following form:

+      - An array of at least three items.

+        The first item shall be a non-negative integer expressible in 8 bits expressing the Algorithm Number of the corresponding SSHFP record (RFC 4255, s.
+3.1.1).

+        The second item shall be a non-negative integer expressible in 8 bits expressing the Fingerprint Type of the corresponding SSHFP record (RFC 4255, s.
+3.1.2).

+        The third item shall be a string containing the base64 encoding of the logical content of the Fingerprint field of the corresponding SSHFP record (RFC 4255, s.
+3.1.3).

+        The textual expression of this field in RFC 4255 uses hex encoding.
+There this field must be converted to the correct form by decoding it and reencoding it using base64.

+        Any additional items in the array shall be ignored.

+    - "o": Used to opaquely express arbitrary DNS records.
+This item shall map to zero or more DNS resource records, and is semantically equivalent to that set of resource records.

+      The value for this item shall be of the following form:

+      - An array of zero or more items.
+Each such item shall represent a DNS resource record, and shall be of the following form:

+        - An array of at least two items.

+          The first item shall be a non-negative integer expressible in 16 bits expressing the resource record type number of the DNS resource record.
+          For example, specifying 16 would mean a TXT record.

+          The second item shall be a string containing base64-encoded data representing the type-specific resource record data in its binary form.

+          Any additional items in the array shall be ignored.

+      Each opaque DNS resource record expressed MUST be processed only where the type of resource record it expresses is not one of the prohibited types.

+      The prohibited types are:

+        - NS    (2)  -- Use "ns".
+        - CNAME (5)  -- Use "alias".
+        - SOA   (6)
+        - DNAME (39) -- Use "translate".
+        - RRSIG (46)
+        - NSEC  (47)
+        - NSEC3 (50)

+      Discussion: This item type is experimental.
+It is possible that allowing arbitrary DNS resource record types to be placed in the `.bit` zone may constitute a security risk.
+Since no currently operated public TLD registry allows arbitrary records to be placed in their zone (only NS and DS records and A/AAAA glue records), there is little data on the practical implications of this mode.
+Therefore the prohibited types list is specified to provide at least minimal protection against resource record types with particularly infrastructural significance.
+All of the prohibited types listed above are processed specially by DNS resolvers and/or authoritative servers.

 Interpretation of DNS Names
 ---------------------------